sph-mn/sph-sc-lib/readme.md

 spline-path creates discrete 2d paths with segments that interpolate between some given points. paths can be composed to construct more complex paths.

-currently implemented segment types and interpolation methods
+implemented segment types and interpolation methods
 * linear: draws lines between points
 * bezier: 4 point cubic bezier interpolation
 * move: gap, moves the point the next segment starts on
-* constant: repeats the last value. a flat line to infinity
+* constant: repeats the last value as a flat line to infinity
 * path: another spline path as a segment

 features
-* extremely fast through only supporting 2d, with only selected and optimised interpolators, limited segment count and sampling portions of paths instead of only single points
+* extremely fast through only supporting 2d, with only selected and optimised interpolators, limited segment count and sampling portions of paths at once instead of only single points
+* maps from one independent discrete value to one dependent continuous value and only the dependent value is returned
 * paths are stateless and the same path object can be used by multiple threads
-* maps from one independent discrete value to one dependent continuous value and only the dependent value is returned
-* multidimensional interpolation could be archieved with separate calls for additional dimensions
+* multidimensional interpolation can be archieved with separate calls for additional dimensions
 * originally developed for dsp and the sampling of many paths 96000 times per second in parallel

 ## example